MohammadRadwan/Ozwah/README.md

 # Ozwah
-Its and Old Landing Page Created in (2017).
+Its a Landing Page Created in (2017).

 ## Technologies Used: